 Rarely mentioned in the diverse demographics of Queens are the otherworldly goblins and ghouls who appear every October 31.
 The dead do outnumber the living more than two to one in the borough once called the Land of Cemeteries.
-Besides planning a frightful night on the town or at your house with your friends, dressed up in your scariest stuff, you can get your spook on at several annual events throughout the borough.
+Besides planning a frightful night on the town or at your house with your friends, you can get your spook on at several annual events throughout the borough.
+Don't forget to get dressed up in your scariest stuff.

 Halloween Harvest Festival in Long Island City